 This distance will prevent the microphone from picking up too many of the unwanted overtones and resonances that drum heads produce.
 Experiment with different microphone placements to find the perfect spot for your drums.

-So the 5 secrets for tuning drums again are:
+So the 5 tips for tuning drums again are: